MAVUNDL/E-Commerce-REST-API/README.md

 # E-Commerce API

-A RESTful e-commerce API built with Node.js, Express.js, and PostgreSQL, hosted on AWS (database) and Render (API server).
+A RESTful e-commerce API built with Node.js, Express.js, and PostgreSQL, hosted on Aiven (database) and Render (API server).
 This API is designed for a small e-commerce project focusing on Dell and Lenovo laptop products.
 It is open-source to provide free access to product data and authentication features.

 ## Table of Contents
 - [Features](#features)